zongdaoming/cruea/README.md

 * Run `./evaluate.py` to start the evaluation.

 ## Acknowledgement
-Part of the code is revised from the [Tensorflow implementation of CycleGAN](https://github.com/leehomyc/cyclegan-1) and [Tensorflow implementation of SIFA](https://github.com/cchen-cc/SIFA).
+Part of the code is borrowed from the [Tensorflow implementation of CycleGAN](https://github.com/leehomyc/cyclegan-1) and [Tensorflow implementation of SIFA](https://github.com/cchen-cc/SIFA).

 ## Note
 * The repository is being updated